 Use the sample test

-to quick start your new test module with following steps:
+to quick start your new test module with the following steps:

-- Run this command to create the test directory and copy sample files to it:
+- To create the test directory and copy sample files, run:

 - Navigate to

-cts/tests/module-nameand substitute all instances of "[Ss]ample" following the recommended naming convention from above.
+cts/tests/module-nameand substitute all instances of "[Ss]ample" with the recommended naming convention from above.

 SampleDeviceActivityto exercise the feature you're testing.

-SampleDeviceTestto ensure the activity succeeds or logs its errors.
+SampleDeviceTestto ensure that the activity succeeds or logs its errors.